Hezekiah Leonard Clark Jr.

-Hezekiah Leonard Clark Jr. (born September 13, 1937) is an American citizen and a retired veteran of the United States Marine Corps and the United States Army who served during the Korean War and Vietnam War eras.
-He is a champion marksman, and as of 2014, one of only thirty-four triple-distinguished shooters: Distinguished Rifleman, Distinguished Pistol Shot, and Distinguished International Shooter.
+Hezekiah Leonard Clark Jr. (September 13, 1937 – September 27, 2023) was an American veteran of the United States Marine Corps and the United States Army who served during the Korean War and Vietnam War eras.
+He was a champion marksman, and as of 2014, one of only thirty-four triple-distinguished shooters: Distinguished Rifleman, Distinguished Pistol Shot, and Distinguished International Shooter.